 About John Donne

 John Donne was born in 1572 and died in 1631.
 He was an English poet, lawyer, and Cleric.
 John Donne is considered to be one of the main representatives of the metaphysical poets.
-His poems are known for their vibrant language, powerful images, abrupt openings and paradoxes.
-Donne’s poetry introduced a more personal tone in the poems and a particular poetic metre, which resembles natural speech.
+His poems are known for their vibrant language, powerful images, abrupt openings, and paradoxes.
+Donne’s poetry introduced a more personal tone in the poems and a particular poetic meter, which resembles natural speech.
 Moreover, John Donne is considered to be the genius of metaphysical conceits and extended metaphors, as his poems combine two concepts into one by using imagery.
 Apart from poems, Donne also wrote translations, epigrams, elegies, satires, among others.